oa-333/elog/README.md

 In case a combination of strategies is needed, either ELogAndFlushPolicy or ELogOrFlushPolicy can be used.

 For any other specialized flush policy, derive from ELogFlushPolicy and override the shouldFlush() virtual method.

+### Configuring from properties

+The ELogSystem facade provides a utility function to load configuration from properties map:

+    static bool configureFromProperties(const ELogPropertyMap& props,
+                                        bool defineLogSources = false,
+                                        bool defineMissingPath = false);

+The properties map is actually a vector of pairs, since order of configuring log sources' log levels matter.
+The following properties are recognized (the rest are ignored):

+- log_format: configures log line format specification
+- log_level: configures global log level of the root log source, allows specifying propagation (see below)
+- <source-name>.log_level: configures log level of a specific log source
+- log_target: configures a log target (may be repeated several times)

+#### Configuring log level

+The log level configuration items follow the following syntax:

+    <log-level-string><propagation-spec>

+The log level string is any one of the following:

+    FATAL
+    ERROR
+    WARN
+    NOTICE
+    INFO
+    TRACE
+    DEBUG
+    DIAG

+The propagation specification could be empty, or any one of the following:

+    * (asterisk sign): specifies to propagate the log level as is to all descendant log sources
+    + (plus sign): specifies permissive (loose) log level propagation
+    - (minus sign): specifies restrictive log level propagation

+So, continuing the example above, we can define that the entire core package has INFO log level,
+but the files sub-package will have TRACE log level:

+    core.log_level = INFO*
+    core.files.log_level = TRACE*

+Now suppose that for a short while we would like to investigate some bug in the core package,
+but we would like to avoid setting the files sub-package level to DIAG, since it is really noisy,
+and it is not related to the bug we are investigating.
+The simplest way to do this is as follows:

+    core.log_level = DEBUG+
+    core.files.log_level = TRACE-

+The above configuration ensures all core log sources have at least DEBUG log level (if any log source
+had a more permissive log level, then its log level is kept intact), but after that the cores.files
+package log level is restricted to TRACE, including all sub-packages.
+Pay attention the order matters here.

+#### Configuring Log Targets

+As mentioned above, log targets can be configured using properties.
+The following syntax is supported:

+    sys://stdout - add log target to standard output stream sys://stderr - add log target to standard error stream sys://syslog - add log target to syslog (or Windows event log, when running on Windows) file://path - add regular log target
+    file://path?segment-size=<segment-size> - add segmented log target

+The following optional parameters are supported for compound log targets:

+    defer (no value associated)
+    queue-batch-size=<batch-size>,queue-timeout-millis=<timeout-millis>
+    quantum-buffer-size=<buffer-size>

+These optional parameters can be used to specify a compound deferred or queued log target.
+The defer option specifies a deferred log target.
+The queue options specify a queued log target.
+The quantum option specifies a quantum log target.
+All options should be separated by an ampersand (&).

+Log targets may be assigned a name for identification, if further special configuration is required.
+Target name may be specified by the 'name' parameter, as follows:

+    file://path?name=file-logger

+Next, the log target may be located as follows:

+    ELogTarget* logTarget = ELogSystem::getLogTarget("file-logger");